Carly07/the_gin_shed/README.md

 From the product detail page, users can select a quantity of the product to add to their basket.
 Should a user try to select more than what is currently in stock by typing a value rather than using the buttons, they will be presented with a validation error notifying them that the value must be less than or equal to X number.
 Similarly if a user adds the maximum quantity to their basket and then returns to try and add more of that product, an error message will display in the top right corner advising them that there are only x number left in stock.

 ##### Product Review Function
 At the bottom of the product detail page, users can view reviews that have been left for that particular product.
-Logged in users will also be presented with a simple form including a star rating system to enable them to write a review and rate the product from 1-5, whilst those not currently logged in will be prompted to register or log in in order to leave a review.
+Logged in users will also be presented with a simple form including a star rating system to enable them to write a review and rate the product from 1-5, whilst those not currently logged in will be prompted to register or login in order to leave a review.
 Logged in users will have the ability to delete any reviews that they have written.

 Individual star ratings are used to calculate the average product rating which are displayed on product results and on the product detail page.